 Brno, Czech Republic

 Brno is an interesting city, the Czech Republic's second largest and birthplace of Gregor Mendel and Milan Kundera.
-I especially enjoyed the trudge up to Špilberk Castle and the museum inside, especially the documentation on torture (really--I'm not the type that pulls the wings off flies with immeasurable glee--it's interesting to see how far we've come!--[or not]).
+You can hike up to Špilberk Castle and the museum inside, especially the documentation on torture.
 If you like the torture deal, you might also want to visit the Catacombs at the Capuchin Monastery.

 Prague, Czech Republic